 Battery Charging: DC vs. AC

 Your home is powered by AC (alternating current) electricity, but most batteries need DC (direct current) to be charged up.
-With a DC battery, like the LG Chem, the DC energy produced by your solar panels immediately charges up the battery.
+With a DC battery, the DC energy produced by your solar panels immediately charges up the battery.
 However, when you need to access the stored energy, it must pass through an inverter so your home can utilize the AC power.

 Alternatively, many solar backups are AC batteries.
 An AC battery accepts the alternating current and internally inverts the power to DC for charging.
 However, when the battery needs to disperse the stored energy, it has to convert it again to AC for home usage.
 Due to the double conversion, DC batteries are more efficient and less expensive than AC batteries.